The Third War of Italian Independence and the Venetia Question

 During the Third War of Italian Independence, the international response and involvement were significant.
 European powers closely monitored the conflict due to the broader implications for the balance of power in the region.
 Austria’s involvement in the war prompted reactions from other major powers, shaping the course of events.

-See also The Russification of Finland and the Passive Resistance
+See also The Capture of Rome and the Completion of the Italian Unification

 France played a crucial role in the conflict by forming an alliance with Italy against Austria.
 This not only impacted the military dynamics but also underscored the diplomatic complexities of the war.
 The involvement of France added a layer of international intrigue to the already volatile situation.